cnbbooks/lfe-casting-spels/README.md

 *The LFE Edition*

 Anyone who has ever learned to program in Lisp will tell you it is very different from any other programming language.
-It is different in lots of surprising ways- This comic book will let you find out how Lisp's unique design makes it so powerful!
+It is different in lots of surprising ways -- this comic book will let you find out how Lisp's unique design makes it so powerful!

 ![](book/images/different.jpg)